-Amir Pasic is vice president of international operations at the Council for Advancement and Support of Education (CASE).
-In this role, he provides strategic leadership for CASE regional offices in London, Singapore, Mexico City, and oversees CASE activities in Africa and other areas outside of the United States.
+Amir Pasic is dean of Lilly Family School of Philanthropy at Indiana University.
+Prior to this, Pasic served as vice president of international operations at the Council for Advancement and Support of Education (CASE).
+In this role, he provided strategic leadership for CASE regional offices in London, Singapore, Mexico City, and oversees CASE activities in Africa and other areas outside of the United States.

 Prior to joining CASE, Pasic was associate dean for development and strategic planning at Johns Hopkins University School of Advanced International Studies (SAIS) as well as executive director of the Foreign Policy Institute, where he continues to serve as a fellow.
 Prior to his work at SAIS, he was deputy vice president for advancement at George Washington University and a librarian at the Library of Congress.